 Alcohol And Acetaminophen Risks

 Generally, side effects of Acetaminophen are low or non-threatening; they may include skin reactions and headaches.
 Adding alcohol to the mix increases the risk of side effects, however; stomach bleeding, abdominal swelling, and liver damage may occur.
-The liver can simultaneously metabolize the ingredients in Acetaminophen and alcohol; when the 2 are combined, however, they can cause liver damage (also known as hepatotoxicity) or even kidney damage.
+The liver can simultaneously metabolize the ingredients in Acetaminophen and alcohol; when the two are combined, however, they can cause liver damage (also known as hepatotoxicity) or even kidney damage.
 WebMD states that this combination “produces a 123% increased risk of kidney disease.”

 In addition to kidney-related challenges, those frequently taking alcohol with Acetaminophen increase their risks of having liver-related problems.
 Much research is still being done on the connection between alcohol use and Acetaminophen, research that will provide more evidence on how the kidney can be affected.
 Nevertheless, out of 2.6% of participants in the National Health And Nutritional Examination Survey, 1.2% reported kidney dysfunction.